Robust Beamforming Design for STAR-RIS Aided RSMA Network with Hardware Impairments: Introduction

 In summary, HWI introduces deviations in the signal processing procedure under practical conditions, negatively affecting algorithm performance and significantly degrading system efficiency.
 Although integrated STAR-RIS and RSMA system offers substantial advantages in various aspects, existing research has not yet fully addressed the impact of HWI in such systems.
 To bridge this gap, this paper investigates a downlink multi-user scenario that comprehensively incorporates HWI, including impairments at the transceivers and phase noise at the STAR-RIS.
 This modeling approach better aligns with practical engineering applications and enables optimization and compensation for HWI within the proposed algorithm.
 The main contributions of this paper are summarized as follows:

 \hangafter=1 •~We investigate a STAR-RIS aided downlink RSMA communication system considering HWI at both the transceivers and the STAR-RIS side.
 In this setup, the BS transmits both private and common messages to multiple users using RSMA with the help of the STAR-RIS.
 Then, we aim to maximize the achievable sum rate for the proposed STAR-RIS aided RSMA robust beamforming design by jointly optimizing the transmit beamforming vector at the BS side, the STAR-RIS coefficients, and the actual transmission rate for the common stream.
+By accounting the HWI, we enhance the STAR-RSMA system to better reflect real-world conditions, compensating for the progressive signal distortion caused by environmental factors over time.

 \hangafter=1 •~To tackle the high coupling and non-convexity optimization problem, we first employ fractional programming (FP) to reformulate the original objective function into a more tractable form.
 The resulting problem is then decomposed into several sub-problems within an alternating optimization (AO) framework.
-Furthermore, the transmit beamforming vector and the STAR-RIS coefficients are jointly optimized using a combination of SCA and semidefinite relaxation (SDR) algorithms.
+Furthermore, the transmit beamforming vector and the STAR-RIS coefficients are jointly optimized using a combination of SCA and penalty function (PF) algorithms.

 \hangafter=1 •~Simulation results demonstrate that the proposed FP-AO method achieves rapid convergence and delivers superior performance in the considered scenario.
-Furthermore, it is verified that the deployment of STAR-RIS significantly outperforms conventional RIS in terms of achievable sum rate performance, yielding up to 31\% higher gain in optimal situations.
+Furthermore, it is verified that the deployment of STAR-RIS significantly outperforms conventional RIS in terms of achievable sum rate performance, yielding up to 23\% higher gain in optimal situations.
 The robust beamforming design maintains consistent performance advantages over non-robust designs under various HWI conditions.
 Additionally, RSMA scheme leads to a notable enhancement in communication quality as compared to the NOMA and OMA scheme, while demonstrating stronger resilience against HWIs induced by both transceiver chains and reflecting elements.